BLOCKBUSTERS ON A BUDGET - PART 2

 them in "Steel Sharks" to create a giant event film which could

-be shot on a MOW budget.
+be shot on a $3 million HBO World Premiere budget.

 CENTRALIZED LOCATIONS